hackle/blogger/src/raw/modeling-with-fsharp.md

 It's an open secret that languages with expressive type systems can make domain modeling much easier.
-Because I work in C# a lot, F# is a natural choice to try.
+Because I work in csharp a lot, F# is a natural choice to try.

 ## A strong model